sourav-bk/Golang/Goroutines&Channel.md

 </details>

 <details><summary><h2><mark>Concurrency in go</mark></h3></summary>
  Go follow Concurrency.
 Concurrency in Golang is one of its most powerful features.
-Concurrency  allows to run multiple tasks simultaneously. and  Concurrency in Go programs to make progress on independent operations by rapidly switching context between them, optimizing resource utilization and keeping applications responsive.
+ Concurrency is the ability to run multiple tasks simultaneously.
+ Its allows Go programs to make progress on independent operations by rapidly switching context between them, optimizing resource utilization and keeping applications responsive.

  Concurrency is not Parallelism., although it enables parallelism.

  Concurrency is ability to handle many tasks at once. (not necessarily running at the exact same time — that’s parallelism) and Parallelism doing multiple things at the exact same time.

  I will give small example:

  Case 1: Concurrency - I was writing something, then I get thirsty, so I stopped writing and drank some water, then started writing again.

  Case 2: Parallelism - I'm drinking eating Coke and pizza also watching TV at the same time.

  If have only one processor, Go program can still be concurrent but it cannot be parallel.
  On the other hand, a well-written concurrent program might run efficiently in parallel on a multiprocessor system.

 </details>